 Submissions due December 1

 The US Sailing Committee on Sportsmanship is announcing its call for submissions for the W. Van Alan Clark, Jr. Trophy.
-Submissions are due into US Sailing by December 31th.
+Submissions are due by December 1.

 The W. Van Alan Clark, Jr. National Sportsmanship Award is presented annually to recognize an individual, club or association within sailing who best exemplifies the values and spirit of sportsmanship.
 Given the largely voluntary nature of our administrative and on-the-water resources and self-policing nature of the racing rules, sportsmanship is essential to the value system of our sport.
 Furthermore, sportsmanship is an essential component of any successful sailing career.